-The camp is situated on the banks of the river and is your base while you explore the Eg-Ur watershed.
+Sweetwater Camp is situated on the river bank and is your base while you explore the Eg-Ur watershed.
 Between battles with taimen, the Asian trout (lenok) will keep anglers entertained as they gorge themselves on mayflies and terrestrials.
 Each year, anglers here land lenok in excess of 28 inches.
 However, lenok anglers beware; it is not uncommon for aggressive taimen to take advantage of a hooked lenok.

 Giant dry fly eating taimen

-Each day you will leave the Sweetwater ger camp in jet boats to your section of fishing for the day.
+Each morning you will leave the Sweetwater ger camp in jet boats and head to your section of river for the day.
 Within the week you will explore large areas of both the Eg and Ur rivers.
-When fishing for taimen you will need to cover large amounts of water, this is done by wading some sections and fishing from a drifting boat in other sections.
+When fishing for taimen you will need to cover large amounts of water, so will fish a combination of wading and fishing from a drifting boat.
 At the end of each day you will return to camp.

 Taimen can live for nearly fifty years and reach over sixty inches (1.5 metres) in length.
-The Sweetwater Camp has seen more taimen World records caught and released on fly than anywhere else in the World.
-Most Mongolian taimen caught on the fly are generally between 30 – 40 inches.
+Most Mongolian taimen caught on the fly are between 30 – 40 inches, although the Sweetwater Camp has seen more taimen world records than anywhere else.
 They are giant predators, renowned for a ferocious appetite and explosive strike.
 Their main diet is “small” fish and they do take well-presented streamers.
 However, taimen often feed on the surface, searching out small mammals and even ducklings.
 This means taimen aggressively take skated or gurgling surface flies.